- Campus Life

 We annually receive many notices of a wide variety of summer and semester-abroad opportunities that are posted and made available to students.

-Our faculty, as advisors, assist students in exploring and pursuing such options, whether it be primate field study abroad, an ethnographic field school in the southwest, or a semester at a university in a country such as England or Chile.
+Our faculty, as advisors, assist students in exploring and pursuing such options, whether it be archaeological field study abroad, an ethnographic field school in the southwest, or a semester at a university in a country such as Greece or Chile.

 If you would like more information about the Anthropology program at SUNY Plattsburgh, please contact: